k2view-academy/K2View-Academy/articles/09_translations/01_translations_overview_and_use_cases.md

 ### Translation Window
 Translations are defined via the Translation window which has two tabs:
 *	[Translation Schema tab](/articles/09_translations/01_translations_overview_and_use_cases.md#translation-schema), defines the Translation Schema properties.
 Each column in a Translation Schema must be either Input or Output and can have different data types.
-*	Translation Data tab, which is populated by the Translation’s values in the Input and Output fields.
+*	[Translation Data tab](/articles/09_translations/03_data_population_in_a_translation.md#data-population-in-a-translation), which is populated by the Translation’s values in the Input and Output fields.
 The data can be populated in a Translation in several ways.

-[Click for more information about Data Population in Translations.]

 ### Translation Schema Tab Icons
 The following icons are displayed at the top of the **Translation Schema tab**: